code-maan/smartvision/README.md

 This project is licensed under the MIT license.

 Contact:
-For any questions or suggestions, please contact Md Amaan Alam at [amaan150618@gmail.com].
+For any questions or suggestions, please contact MD AMAAN ALAM at [amaan150618@gmail.com].
 Thank you.